 Instead of just replacing caps to be sure, I wanted to measure the DC leakage and for most be able to reform them.
 Electrolytics have two aluminium conductors separated by a some material holding electrolyte (which contains beside other stuff some salt like ingredients and water).
 Both are not very good isolators but as there is a voltage difference between the “plates” a chemical reaction takes place and an isolating oxide layer is formed on the metal.
 The oxide is a rather good isolator.
-This is also the dielectrium ( and the dielectrium is not, like many people think, the paper like seperator in between layers) and they are very thin.
-Because the aluminium is etched, the holes formed increase it’s usefull surface.
+This is also the diëlektricum ( and the diëlektricum is not, like many people think, the paper like separator in between layers) and they are very thin.
+Because the aluminium is etched, the holes formed increase it’s useful surface.

-The factory forms the oxide layer (about 1.5 nm per Volt) by applying a voltage that is 135% upto 200% the maximum working voltage.
-After the capacitor is finnished a good brand will “burn” it in by applying a Voltage lower as the working Voltage for some time.
+The factory forms the oxide layer (about 1.5 nm per Volt) by applying a voltage that is 135% up to 200% the maximum working voltage.
+After the capacitor is finished a good brand will “burn” it in by applying a Voltage lower as the working Voltage for some time.

 – Good capacitance, high ESR, no DC leakage.
-Probably the anode connection is becomming bad.
+Probably the anode connection is becoming bad.

 – Capacitance a bit low, low ESR, DC leakage, This cap could be saved by reforming

-– Capacitance real low (like a few nF instead of a lot uF), very high ESR, no DC leakage, the anode is riptured.
+– Capacitance real low (like a few nF instead of a lot uF), very high ESR, no DC leakage, the anode is ruptured.
 It is become a sort of air capacitor.

 Testing DC leakage: